smrn001/site/README.md

 You should now see the project running locally with Hot Module Replacement (HMR) enabled.

+## Changing SPA Information

+To update the information displayed in the Single Page Application (SPA), you can modify the `projects.jsx` file.
+This file contains the data and configuration for the entire SPA.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.